 In my work as a behavioural skills trainer and coach I come across too many instances where people need to stop digging.
 I often use a short questionnaire to help people pinpoint where there is workplace malfunction, and one of the top two areas it exposes are broken, outdated or cumbersome work processes and procedures.
 The owner of said processes need to NOT bugger on in this instance.

 The other worrying malfunction is where people are in a career hole and need to stop digging.
 The annual Gallup State of the American Workplace survey gives us a clue as to how many people are in career holes, with 70% of full time employees not engaged with their organisation.
 Too many of them feel they can’t get out of the hole, because of insecurity, fear of failure, concern that they may never be able to start again, financial pressure, or maybe even sheer exhaustion.

-My forthcoming book “My Job Isn’t Working!” will explore this in more detail, and provide tools to help people build their own ladder to climb out of the hole and rebuild their career mojo.
+My forthcoming book “My Job Isn’t Working!” will explore this in more detail, and provide tools to help people build their own ladder to climb out of the hole and rebuild what I call their career mojo.
 The good news is that there is plenty that can be done to regain balance and find more fulfilment at work, and no rocket science is involved.